chase-lab/biodiv-patterns-course-2024/week 2/3 - Wednesday/readme.md

 ## Afternoon session

-Description of the projects to prepare for Friday afternoon.

 What can we learn from studying different biodiversity metrics?
 -	Richness (S or alpha): number of species, but will be heavily influences by rare species with an abundance of 1.
 -	Abundance (N): are there differences in number of individuals?